MIKEY: Purpose of MIKEY

 As described in RFC 3830, the MIKEY protocol is intended to provide end-to-end security between users to support a communication.
 To do this, it shares a session key, known as the Traffic Encryption Key (TEK), between the participants of a communication session.
-The MIKEY protocol may also authenticate the participants of the communication.
+Additionally, the MIKEY protocol may also authenticate the participants of the communication.

 MIKEY provides many methods to share the session key and authenticate participants.

 Using MIKEY in practice

 MIKEY is used to perform key management for securing a multimedia communication protocol.
 As such, MIKEY exchanges generally occur within the signalling protocol which supports the communication.

 A common setup is for MIKEY to support Secure VoIP by providing the key management mechanism for the VoIP protocol (SRTP).
 Key management is performed by including MIKEY messages within the SDP content of SIP signalling messages.

 Use cases

 MIKEY considers how to secure the following use cases: